jaidetree/idle-parens/resources/blog/2021-01-27-clojure-like-its-php.md

 1. Clone my example repo from https://github.com/eccentric-j/clj-cgi-example
 2. Enter into the directory `cd clj-cgi-example`
+3. Create a deps.edn file with your libraries
-3. Run the depjar script `./depjar/depjar.clj honeysql/honeysql 1.0.444 honeysql.jar`
+3. Run the depjar script `./depjar/depjar.clj ./deps.edn`
-4. Upload the newly created `honeysql.jar` to your server and you are good to go.
+4. Upload the newly created jar files to your server and you are good to go :rocket:

 ### How do I create config files that I can load in my Clojure scripts but not expose to the web?